web3buildor/trustsight-evm/server/EIGENTRUST.md

 # TrustScore Registry

-This project is a trust scoring system, built on top of Binance Smart Chain blockchain, that uses the Eigentrust algorithm for computing trust scores in a decentralized network.
+This project is a trust scoring system, built on top of Evmos blockchain, that uses the Eigentrust algorithm for computing trust scores in a decentralized network.

 ## Usage

 The `main()` function is the entry point of the script.
-It starts by attaching to the `TrustScoreRegistry` contract on the Binance Smart Chain network.
+It starts by attaching to the `TrustScoreRegistry` contract on the Evmos network.
 It then encodes a trust key and sets up a filter to listen for `ReviewCreated` events related to that key.

 The `TrustScoreRegistry` contract is queried for `ReviewCreated` events.
 For each event, the creator and recipient are extracted and a trust relationship is added to the pool.
 The initial trust scores for each recipient are also set.